ryanwoconnor/faq.twin.villas/beebecove.md

     * No you may not do this.
 After checkout, you will need to remove your vehicle entirely from the property - including street parking in front of the house.

 5. Can I have a late checkout or early check-in?
     * No. The reason is that we are booked very regularly.
 As a result, it becomes very hard on your host and their cleaners to constantly need to handle late checkouts and early check-ins.
 Our check-in and check-out times give our cleaner ample time to ensure the space is in pristine condition between guests.
 If you have an extreme need for an early check-in or late check-out you may ask, but please be aware that it is hard to accomodate these all the time - especially during summer months and we reserve the right to say no. We mean no disrespect to you, or your plans.

+6. If I checkout early, can my trip price be reduced?
+    * No. Unfortunately at this time we cannot offer discounts for guests that checkout early.
+If you need to cancel your stay, please see the section related to our cancellation policy.

 {% include grill.html %}